utrad-ical/circus-docs/docs/cs/introduction.md

 This section explains how a developer can build your CIRCUS CS plug-in and how its results are displayed on a browser.

-A CIRCUS CS Plug-in is a **Docker image** that follows a certain set of contracts.
+A CIRCUS CS plug-in is a **Docker image** that follows a certain set of contracts.
 This means you can use any programming language (C++, Java, Python or even shell script) or runtime to develop your plug-in.

 When a CS job is started, the CIRCUS CS system will create a container and runs the main process specified in your Dockerfile.
 The main application in your container will read and process the input image, and write the processed results into a file.